Housing

-• new door handles or deadbolt locks, fire detectors, CO2 detectors, emergency alert detectors
+new door handles or deadbolt locks, fire/smoke detectors

-• repair or replacement of doors and windows (limited funds available)
+repair or replacement of damaged doors and/or damaged windows (limited funds available)

-• replacement of appliances that no longer work
+replacement of appliances that no longer work (limited funding available)

 The program can include: